themosis/documentation/action.md

 ### Priority and accepted arguments

-You can specify the priority and the number of arguments your action method/function will receive using the third and fourth parameters respectively.
+You can specify the priority and the number of arguments your action method/function will receive using the third and fourth arguments respectively.
 By default, the `priority` is set to `10` and the number of arguments to `3`.

 Here is an example on how to set a priority and a number of accepted arguments: